Blendify/blender-manual/blender_docs/manual/editors/nla/introduction.rst

 Remove Empty Animation Data
    Remove Animation Data from selected objects when they don't contain any animation.
-Start Editing Stashed Action
+Start Editing Stashed Action :kbd:`Shift-Tab`
    It will enter and exit Tweak Mode as usual, but will also make sure that the action can be edited in isolation (by flagging the NLA track that the action strip comes from as being "solo").
    This is useful for editing stashed actions, without the rest of the NLA Stack interfering.
-Start Tweaking Strips Actions
+Start Tweaking Strips Actions :kbd:`Tab`
    The contents of Action strips can be edited, but you must be in *Tweak Mode* to do so.
    The keyframes of the action can then be edited in the Dope Sheet.